From Paper to Program: Knowledge Externalization and Bottleneck Diagnosis in AI-Assisted Quantum Many-Body Programming: Introduction

-This gap between theoretical exposition and computational realization suggests that the failure of direct scientific code generation is fundamentally a \emph{knowledge-externalization} problem.
-In this context, knowledge externalization refers to the active process of transforming the tacit domain expertise required for numerical coding---such as assumed index conventions, memory management, and operational constraints---into an explicit, structured format.
+We argue that the failure of direct AI-assisted scientific programming is fundamentally a \textbf{knowledge-externalization} problem.
 Research papers are written for human interpretation, not for unambiguous machine execution.
-Important implementation details are often compressed into notation, omitted as tacit knowledge, or left to the reader's technical judgment.
+Implementation-critical details are compressed into notation, omitted as tacit knowledge, or left to the reader's technical judgment.
 When these implicit constraints are not made explicit, even highly capable models must infer them, and the resulting code becomes fragile.
-In this view, the central obstacle is not code generation alone, but the absence of an intermediate document that makes explicit the computational knowledge required for implementation---knowledge that is present in no single source but must be actively externalized from the interplay of theory, convention, and numerical practice.
+The central obstacle is not code generation alone, but the absence of an intermediate document that makes explicit the computational knowledge required for implementation---knowledge that is present in no single source but must be actively externalized from the interplay of theory, convention, and numerical practice.
+In this work, \emph{knowledge externalization} refers specifically to the active process of transforming this tacit expertise into an explicit, structured specification that can be reviewed, validated, and consumed by implementation agents.